Calee Shea, INHC, HHP, is here to break down the basics of your cycle! This is the essential education you didn’t get in

 But here’s where the real magic happens: progesterone converts to a neurosteroid called allopregnanolone.

 Allopregnanolone helps support our brain health and basically works as an antidepressant.

 Low levels of allopregnanolone have been linked to anxiety, PMDD, depression, and postpartum depression

 You can think of progesterone as this calming, mood-enhancing fabulous little hormone, and without enough of it, we can really feel the effects.

 So how do we make sure we get more progesterone?
-Well, the body produces progesterone as a result of a healthy ovulation.
+Well, the body produces progesterone as a result of healthy ovulation.

 Once estrogen and progesterone dip…